css4j/benchmark/README.md

-# DOM / SAC / CSSOM Benchmarks
+# DOM / SAC / CSSOM / SVG Benchmarks

 You can build and run the benchmarks in this repository with either Maven or Gradle, Java 11 or later is required: